|PDF Version||Eukaryotic Gene Expression|

 Human transferrin gene expression (Bruno Baron)

 Transgenic mice specifically overexpressing hTf in the brain were obtained.
 These animals present a 30% increase of overall myelin content, distributed among its components as phospholipids, galactolipids and myelin proteins.
-Ultrastructural analysis by electronic microscopy shows that myelin of transgenic mice is normal in its compaction as well as in the number of wraps.
-In addition, transgenic animals present less signs of degeneration in the CNS than non-transgenic littermates and axons appear healthier.
+Ultrastructural analysis by electronic microscopy shows that myelin of transgenic mice is normal in its compaction as well as in the number of wraps, and that axons appear healthier.
 Behavior analysis has shown that transgenic animals have also a significant increase in motor coordination abilities.
-Now, we try to determine, by in situ hybridization and immunocytochemical experiments on primary OLs cultures, if Tf expression have an impact on proliferation and/or differentiation of OLs.
-Furthermore, we are developing the conditional invalidation of Tf in mice CNS using Cre-lox approach.
-Analysis of these animals will allow us to get a better insight of the Tf role in CNS development
+Now, we have indications, obtained by in situ hybridization and immunocytochemical experiments on primary OLs cultures, that Tf expression have an impact on differentiation rate of OLs.
+We are actually analyzing the impact of Tf overexpression on the preliminary steps of myelination by monitoring, through IRM observations, the development of the brain of young mice.
+We have also shown that Tf is expressed in the retina by the glial Müller cells.
+We investigate the effect of overexpression of Tf, a protein which is able to fix free radicals such as metallic cations, on the troubles of the retina linked with ageing.
+Furthermore, we are developing the conditional invalidation of Tf in mice using the Cre-lox approach.
+Analysis of these animals will allow us to get a better insight of the Tf role in CNS, the retina and the Sertoli cells.

 The human apolipoprotein A-I/C-III/A-IV gene cluster (Mario M. Zakin)